Dominoes

 “Dominoes insists that love is an action, a transformation, a reckoning to be cherished and chosen above fear, memory, and even history.
 These richly drawn characters of McIntosh’s world offer readers an unforgettable story of intimacy, humor, pain, and healing.
 Vulnerable and vibrant, Dominoes is a radiant debut, shining with complexity and compassion for the bonds of family and friendship that give our lives purpose.”—Rachel Eliza Griffiths, author of Promise

 “A great book!
 A warm, fun, sweet love story—which is also about the British slave trade and its legacy.
-I found it thought-provoking and humbling, and I really cared about the characters.
-Unusual and hopeful.”—Marian Keyes, author of Again, Rachel
+I found it humbling and hopeful and I really CARED about the characters.”—Marian Keyes, author of Again, Rachel

 “Dominoes is a striking, thought-provoking read and Phoebe McIntosh expertly examines the intricacies of romance as it intersects with race and class.
 A stirring story with strong, complex characters that delves into the legacy of Britain’s slave trade while interrogating love, friendship and identity.
 Simultaneously sweet and sobering, this is one you will not want to miss.”—Onyi Nwabineli, author of Someday, Maybe